aricasas/BEARR/README.md

 #### Memtable

+Our memtable is implemented as a Red-Black binary tree.
+The current implementation is the `MemTable<K, V>` struct in `memtable.rs` which is generic over the types of keys and values.
+We only ever use it with the specific types of u64 for both keys and values, but we implemented it as generic in case we decided to change this in the future.
+The nodes in the tree store their keys, their values, their color, and pointers to their two children.
+We don't store pointers to the parents, and we use a non-recursive, top-down, one-pass algorithm for insertion and updates which was inspired by [this source](https://web.archive.org/web/20190207151651/http://www.eternallyconfuzzled.com/tuts/datastructures/jsw_tut_rbtree.aspx).
+It also provides range scans via an iterator interface using a non-recursive algorithm.

 #### Merging

 Throughout our code, we use Rust iterators to handle sequences of key-value pairs to avoid the need to allocate and store all the data in memory.
+The memtable and the SSTs provide iterator interfaces which we combine to perform compactions.

-`MergedIterator` in `merge.rs` merges a list of such iterators into one large iterator.
-A min-heap is used in order to yield the key-value pairs in sorted order.
+`MergedIterator` in `merge.rs` merges a list of such iterators into one large iterator, ensuring we preserve sorted order and that we only return the newest version of a given key-value pair.
+A min-heap is used in order to implement this merging iterator in an efficient way when there are more than two iterators being merged.

+This merged iterator is also responsible for handling tombstone values in scans, and when compacting at the last layer.
+This works by taking in a flag which controls whether tombstone values should be erased or preserved.

 ### SST and B-tree